owenferg/discoverwiki/README.md

 # discoverWiki

 This is a location-based Wikipedia discovery prototype with unlockable nearby articles, a persistent collection, and WikiRank-powered quality scores.
+Intended for mobile use.

 ## Run